Costa Rica Guide

 Costa Rica’s roads are abominable

-Okay so that’s not entirely a misconception, they are pretty abominable, but compared to what they were twenty years ago they’re marvels of modern paving.
+Okay so that’s not entirely a myth, they are pretty abominable, but compared to what they were twenty years ago they’re marvels of modern paving.
 There are even a few km of modern limited access “freeways” using the term loosely and another hundred km of “highway” with occasional passing lanes.

 Costa Rica is cheap

 Not particularly.
-For a developing country Costa Rica is surprisingly “no muy barata” especially compared to its Latin American compadres.
+For a developing country Costa Rica is “no muy barata” especially compared to its Latin American compadres.
 Both the cost of living and the cost of visiting have more in common with Hawaii than Honduras especially in the middle/upper class.

 Despite increasing affluence it’s still possible for budget travelers to find bargains, especially in the low/rainy season which brings us to the next misconception…

-The Dry Season is December to April
+The Dry Season is November to April

 This is one of the most pervasive and widespread bits of misinformation about Costa Rica.

-Many years in the driest reaches of Guanacaste and the Nicoya peninsula the statement that “December is the Dry Season” is true but its not uncommon for the rains continue into mid-December and sometimes even through New Years over much of Costa Rica.
+Many years in the driest reaches of Guanacaste and the Nicoya peninsula the statement that “December is the Dry Season” is true but its not impossible for the rains continue into mid-December and sometimes even through New Years over much of Costa Rica.

 The Costa Rica Dry Season Myth – Part II